Ergonomic Office Tips & Information | Blog

-For women near the five foot mark, I am a big fan of the Steelcase Amia chair.
+For women near the five foot mark, we are pretty big fans of the Steelcase Amia chair.
 It has a great seat slider, allows for a relatively low seat height and has widely adjustable arms.
 My 5’1” wife can easily adjust this chair to fit her needs.

 Need a smaller chair?
 Checkout the Neutral Posture XSM.
 The narrow seat and short cylinder options have been a great fit for some of our shortest customers.

 Finally, if you still find your chair is a bit too high, consider a foot stool.
 It is important that your feet are supported so that pressure from the front of the seat does not constrict blood circulation to your lower legs.